broadinstitute/gatk/README.md

     * The resulting jar will be in `build/libs` with a name like `gatk-package-VERSION-spark.jar`
     * This jar will not include Spark and Hadoop libraries, in order to allow the versions of Spark and Hadoop installed on your cluster to be used.

+* To create a zip archive containing a complete standalone GATK distribution, including our launcher `gatk-launch`, both the local and spark jars, and this README, run

+        ./gradlew gatkZipDistribution

+    * The resulting zip file will be in `build` with a name like `gatk-VERSION.zip`

 * To remove previous builds, run

         ./gradlew clean